LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>
 	```

-## Task 3: Configure the Application to connect to the Oracle Cloud Infrastructure Registry
+## Task 3: Configure authentication token for OCIR login

 1. From the Oracle Cloud Console, click the **Profile** icon on the top right.
-Then click on **Account email**.
+Then click on your username (account email address).

 	![Profile icon](images/profile-icon.jpg#input)